CallumRowston/CallumRowston_T1A3/README.md

 [Trello Workspace](https://trello.com/b/LimXSz09/wordle-app-t1a3)

+---

 ## Overview

-PYWORDLE is a terminal based word guessing puzzle game heavily inspired by the New York Times browser based game, Wordle that became hugely popular in early 2022.
-It includes a visually informative coloured game board, statistics tracking, menu navigation, and game settings not found in the original Wordle.
+PYWORDLE is a terminal based word guessing puzzle game heavily inspired by the New York Times browser based game, Wordle, that became hugely popular in early 2022.
+It includes a visually informative coloured game board, statistics tracking, menu navigation, and game settings not found in the original Wordle game.

+---

 ## Features